 - Trim your weight system and sidemount gear so you’re perfectly balanced in the water.

 - Manage gas by switching second stages as planned, if wearing two cylinders.

 - Respond correctly to potential problems when sidemount diving.

-Sidemount courses start at $299, and consist of one day in the pool, and three dives in open water.
-Because sidemount diving requires equipment that is specifically sized to the individual diver, you may need to own your own sidemount BC.
+Sidemount courses are $499, and consist of one day in the pool, and three dives in open water.
+Because sidemount diving requires equipment that is specifically sized to the individual diver, you will need to own your own sidemount BC and tank rigging.